rakesh1191/MyDentistPortal/README.md

 # MyDentistPortal
 Java-Spring-Hibernate-AJAX

-Run the application from Spring boot in eclipse
+Run the application in eclipse
 ------------------

 Right click on root prject